Hunting Primordial Black Hole Dark Matter in Lyman-$\alpha$ Forest: Energy injection by evaporating PBH DM

 with

-where $\Gamma_i$ is the greybody factor \,\cite{Page:1976df,Page:1976ki,MacGibbon:1990zk} encoding the probability of an emitted particle overcoming the gravitational potential of a black hole, and $E$ is the total energy of the emitted particles, $m$ is the axial quantum number, $s$ is the spin of the emitted particle, $\mu$ is the rest mass of the emitted particle, and $dof$ stands for the degrees of freedom associated with the emitted particles.
+where $\Gamma_i$ are the greybody factors\,\cite{Page:1976df,Page:1976ki,MacGibbon:1990zk} encoding the probability of an emitted particle overcoming the gravitational potential of the black hole so as to escape away from the black hole, and $E$ is the total energy of the emitted particle, $m$ is the axial quantum number, $s$ is the spin of the emitted particle, $\mu$ is the rest mass of the emitted particle, and $dof$ stands for the degrees of freedom associated with the emitted particle.

 In this work, the Hawking evaporation spectra are obtained using the publicly available code, {\tt BlackHawk v2.2}\,\cite{Arbey:2019mbc,Arbey:2021mbl}.
 We have explicitly matched the spectra from {\tt BlackHawk} with ref.\,\cite{Page:1976df}.
-At low energies, for secondary photon and electron-positron spectra, {\tt BlackHawk} uses public {\tt Python} code {\tt Hazma}\,\cite{Coogan:2019qpu}.
-In this work we have used the total emission spectra (primary and secondary) from PBHs in the mass range $\sim \, 5 \times 10^{15}\, {\rm g} -10^{17}$\,g.
+At low energies, for computing secondary photon and electron-positron spectra, {\tt BlackHawk} uses public {\tt Python} code {\tt Hazma}\,\cite{Coogan:2019qpu}.
+In this work we have used the total emission spectra (sum of primary and secondary) from PBHs in the mass range $\sim \, 5 \times 10^{15}\, {\rm g} -10^{17}$\,g.
+The lower limit on the mass of the PBHs comes from the fact that PBHs lighter than this mass lose a significant fraction of their mass in all the cosmological time from their formation epoch till today.
+Thus, their mass cannot be assumed to be constant, and thus, the emission spectra from them is time-dependent.
+We have probed those PBHs that have contributed the same to the dark matter density since their formation.
+These PBHs' mass doesn't change, and thus the evaporation spectrum of each emitted particle also remains the same throughout.
 Note that the only species of particles whose spectra we had to consider were photons and $e^{\pm}$.
 This is because only these particles are capable of efficiently interacting with the gas in the IGM and substantially affecting its thermal and ionization state\,\cite{Slatyer:2009yq,Marco_Cirelli_2011}.
 Other stable particles that are abundantly present in the Hawking radiation emitted by black holes of these masses are neutrinos and anti-neutrinos, and these have no effect on the temperature evolution of the IGM due to their weak-interaction.

 The rate of deposited energy into the IGM is related to the rate of energy injected from Hawking evaporation by\,\cite{Liu:2018uzy}